 We never route poor man’s covered calls in volatility instruments.
 Each expiration acts as its own underlying, so our max loss is not defined.

-In the best case scenario, a PMCC will be closed for a winner if the stock prices increases significantly in one expiration cycle.
-This is because the call options will trade closer to intrinsic value and the profit potential for the trade will diminish.
+In the best case scenario, a PMCC will be closed for a winner if the stock price increases significantly in one expiration cycle.
+This is because the call options will trade close to intrinsic value and the profit potential for the trade will diminish.